Index to more 10 Commandments

 switch, the ballast or starter, as well as the bulb itself.
 Consider

-replacing incandescent light bulbs with long-life fluorescent bulbs that
+replacing incandescent light bulbs with long-life fluorescent,

 screw right into the socket - they put out less heat, use less power and